Navigation skipped

 • Tax Information Phone Services at 1-800-959-8281

 Taxpayers can contribute to their own RRSP and/or their spouse’s or common-law partner’s RRSP using a Spousal RRSP.
 Contributions made to a Spousal RRSP will reduce your RRSP deduction limit, and the total amount you can deduct for contributions you make to your RRSP and/or your spouse's/common-law partner's RRSP cannot exceed your RRSP deduction limit.
-While you cannot contribute to your RRSP after December of the year you turn 71 years old, you can contribute to your spouse's/common-law partner's RRSP until the December of the year that they turn 71.
+While you cannot contribute to your RRSP after December 31 of the year you turn 71 years old, you can contribute to your spouse's/common-law partner's RRSP until December 31 of the year that they turn 71.

 Registered Investments